Locations:

 • Speech testing: Adults and some children may have this kind of hearing test.
 Speech testing involves listening to and repeating certain words.
 The test shows how you understand speech.

-• Auditory brainstem response (ABR): This test checks the connections or pathways between your inner ear and brain.
+• Auditory brainstem response (ABR): This test checks the connections or pathways between your inner ear and your brain.
 Audiologists may use this test to check hearing in children and people who can’t complete pure-tone tests.
 They may also use this test for people who have a brain injury that affects their hearing.

 Advertisement